 1. Field Testing of Prototype Breakaway Safety Features

 This task will provide immediate results for a hinged gate concept to demonstrate the process and value of the overall project, including the presentation of results.
 Throughout the project, field testing will be conducted to demonstrate and verify safety features of new concepts and designs.
-Standard video, high-speed video and/or motion tracking of horse/rider dynamics at local events will also be conducted in order to support design and verification efforts.
+Standard video, high-speed video, and/or motion tracking of horse/rider dynamics at local events will also be conducted in order to support design and verification efforts.

 2. Design and Analysis of New Concepts

-New concepts such as the strap-and-snap breakaway concept and fundamental questions such as the effect of deformable or sliding/breakaway contact points, develop designs, perform Monte Carlo and finite-element analyses to evaluate performance.
+New concepts such as the strap-and-snap breakaway concept and fundamental questions such as the effect of deformable or sliding/breakaway contact points, develop designs, perform Monte Carlo, and finite-element analyses to evaluate performance.

 3. Materials Evaluation

 The USEA believes that this is one of the most important projects needing support as it speaks to one of our key guiding principles: the welfare of both horse and rider.
-“We are working on all types of frangible technology and while it may not prevent a fall, we hope it will minimize the effects of one.” said USEF President and FEI course designer, David O’Connor.
+“We are working on all types of frangible technology and while it may not prevent a fall, we hope it will minimize the effects of one,” said David O’Connor.
 “The U.S. has the second largest number of starters in the world and we have long wanted to form a bigger partnership with other countries doing similar studies.
 It is exciting that the researchers from Britain’s Bristol University, who have been working on these studies for a few years, and researchers from our own University of Kentucky are now able to bounce ideas back and forth about frangible technology as we all work to improve safety.”

 This study has been completed!